 - 1.5 time pay for overtime hours

-- The starting salary for most first year positions is $8.08 per hour (approximately $1,400 per month plus room and board
+- The starting hourly wage for most first year positions is $8.08 per hour (approximately $1,400 per month) plus room and board

 Housing & Meals

 The Housing provided with the room and board package is in dormitory-style accommodations.
 A few private rooms are available, with most rooms shared by 2 or 3 people.
 You must provide your own bedding, towels and personal necessities.

 There is a washer and dryer available free of charge for employees living on the Ranch.

 Location, Climate & Transportation

 Our 900-acre ranch is located in the heart of the Sawtooth National Recreation Area, 9 miles south of Stanley on Highway 75 between mile markers 180 and 181.
 The ranch is 50 miles north of Sun Valley, 130 miles east of Boise and 125 miles north of Twin Falls, Idaho.